phalcon/documentation/docs/di.md

 # Dependency Injection / Service Location

 - - -

 ## Overview

+!!! info "NOTE"

+    Phalcon also provides `Phalcon\Container\Container` - a modern dependency injection container with autowiring, service lifetimes, lazy values, service tags, and decorator support.
+It is the recommended choice for new projects and can be used as a full drop-in replacement for `Di`.
+See the [Container documentation][container] for details.

 [Phalcon\Di\Di][di] is a container that stores services or components (classes).
 These services are available throughout the application and ease development.
 Let us assume we are developing a component called `InvoiceComponent` that performs some calculations for a customer's invoice.
 It requires a database connection to retrieve the `Invoice` record from the database.

 Our component can be implemented as follows: